acairns/acairns.co.uk/_posts/!accidental-intent-cancelling.md

 ## Why Intent Is Needed

-Let's use our example to explore the trade-offs associated with modelling data over behaviour.

-Imagine we are presented with a business requirement:
+Let's use our example to explore the difference when modelling data over behaviour.
+Imagine we are presented with the following business requirement:

 _"When a User updates their Address, perform Proof of Address screening."_

-We recognise the need to trigger a process when something happens within our system and introduce a `ProfileAddressWasUpdated` event.
-Next, when this event is emitted, we start our Proof of Address screening process.
+We recognise the need to trigger a process when something happens within our system.
+A new `ProfileAddressWasUpdated` event is published.
+Now, when this event happens, we start the Proof of Address screening process.

-Everything is fine, until bugs are raised that Proof of Address screening is happening unexpectedly when our support team make corrections from our back-office system.
+Everything is fine - until bugs are raised that Proof of Address screening is happening unexpectedly.
+We investigate and discover it happens when our support team make corrections to addresses using our own admin system.

 Because our system is unaware of the original intent, we have no way to differentiate requests.
 We have a webapp, support admin, background processes and mobile clients all making the same request to update data for different reasons.

 Greg Young described this as:
 > The domain had become a glorified abstraction of the data model.

-If only our system modelled behaviour - we wouldn't find ourselves in the situation where we need to refactor our client applications.
+If only our system modelled behaviour - we wouldn't find ourselves in the situation where we need to refactor our client applications (or worse, introduce a hack) to determine which address change is relevant, and which is not!

 ## Feature Envy and Tell Don't Ask